Does Medicare Cover Enbrel?

-Without insurance, the retail price for a one-month supply of Enbrel is around $9,000 as of October 2021, according to GoodRx.
+Without insurance, the retail Enbrel cost is around $9,000 as of October 2021, according to GoodRx.
 You may pay more or less, depending on where you live and which pharmacy fills your prescription.

 What Will I Pay for Enbrel With Medicare?

 Amgen, the manufacturer of Enbrel, reports that 76% of people with Medicare plans that cover the drug typically pay less than $50 per month and that the remaining 24% have an average monthly cost of about $400.
-How much you can expect to pay for Enbrel depends on your plan's formulary and what stage of coverage you're in.
+Your own Enbrel cost will depend on your plan's formulary and what stage of coverage you're in.

 What Is a Formulary?

 A formulary establishes which drugs an insurance plan pays for.
 Within the formulary, drugs are divided into the following tiers: